jasonnovichRunAI/topic-based-runai-docs/docs/admin/admin-ui-setup/project-setup.md

 ## Working with Projects

-To configure your project, see [Configuring Projects](project-setup-ui.md#configuring-projects).
+To configure a project, see [Configuring Projects](project-setup-ui.md#configuring-projects).